 This is achieved by blending potato proteins with coconut oil and tapioca starch.
 They’re remarkably low in fat and offer a super source of dietary calcium.

 Daiya Foods was one of the leading members of the Plant Based Food Association.

-Which, as the name suggest, is a top industry body designed to promote plant-based eating.
+Which, as the name suggests, is a top industry body designed to promote plant-based eating.

 In addition to cheese products, Daiya Foods is all about the taste and you can find their pizzas and dessert bars in any major store.

-If you’ve got kids then you’ll be happy to note that the children we’ve prepared a grilled cheese for reported that they could not tell the difference.
+If you’ve got kids then you’ll be happy to note that the children we’ve prepared a grilled cheese for and we’ve found that they could not tell the difference.

 Chao (Field Roast) | GMO Free Plant-Based Dairy Products